MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 ## FS2020-flight_model.cfg-custom-files

-# Instroduction
+# Introduction

-It's possible to downloadg Plane Add-Ons and customise these Microsoft Flight Simulator 2020 aircraft characteristics and behaviour.
+You can download icrosoft Flight Simulator 2020 aircraft as "Plane Add-Ons" and customise the characteristics and behaviour.

 # How do I set this up?

-To participate you will need FS2020 and to download these Plane Add-ons:
+You will need FS2020 and to download these Plane Add-ons:

 https://flightsim-squadron.itch.io/flightsim-aircraft?download